-Performance obligations related to contract manufacturing and retail customers are satisfied at a point in timewhen the goods are shipped to the customer as (i) the Company has transferred control of the assets to the customers upon shipping, and (ii) the customer obtains title and assumes the risks and rewards of ownership after the goods are shipped
+Performance obligations related to contract manufacturing and retail customers are satisfied at a point in time when the goods are shipped to the customer as (i) we have transferred control of the assets to the customers upon shipping, and (ii) the customer obtains title and assumes the risks and rewards of ownership after the goods are shipped.

-The Company does not accept returns in the contract manufacturing revenue stream.
+We do not accept returns in the contract manufacturing revenue stream.
 Our return policy for retailer customers accommodates returns for (i) discontinued products, (ii) store closings and (iii) products that have reached or exceeded their designated expiration date.
 We do not impose a period of time within which product may be returned.
 All requests for product returns must be submitted to us for pre-approval.
 The main components of our returns policy are: (i) we will accept returns that are due to damaged product that is un-saleable and such return request activity falls within an acceptable range, (ii) we will accept returns for products that have reached or exceeded designated expiration dates and (iii) we will accept returns in the event that we discontinue a product provided that the customer will have the right to return only such items that it purchased directly from us.
 We will not accept return requests pertaining to customer inventory "Overstocking" or "Resets".
 We will accept return requests for only products in its intended package configuration.
 We reserve the right to terminate shipment of product to customers who have made unauthorized deductions contrary to our return policy or pursue other methods of reimbursement.
 We compensate the customer for authorized returns by means of a credit applied to amounts owed or to be owed and in the case of discontinued product only, also by way of an exchange.
 We do not have any significant product exchange history.

-Under ASC 606, the Company will continue to recognize contract manufacturing and retail customers at a point in time as the Company has an enforceable right to payment for goods as products are shipped to customers.
+Under ASC 606, we will continue to recognize contract manufacturing and retail customers at a point in time as we have an enforceable right to payment for goods as products are shipped to customers.

-As of March 31, 2018 and December 31, 2017, we included a provision for sales allowances from continuing operations of \$14,000 and \$2,000, respectively.
-Additionally, accrued advertising and other allowances from discontinued operations as of March 31, 2018 included (i) \$452,000 for estimated future sales returns and (ii) \$200,000 for cooperative incentive promotion costs.
+As of September 30, 2018 and December 31, 2017, we included a provision for sales allowances from continuing operations of \$1,000 and \$2,000, respectively.
+Additionally, accrued advertising and other allowances from discontinued operations as of September 30, 2018 included (i) \$260,000 for estimated returns and (ii) \$88,000 for cooperative incentive promotion costs.
 As of December 31, 2017, accrued advertising and other allowances from discontinued operations included (i) \$480,000 for estimated future sales returns and (ii) \$200,000 for cooperative incentive promotion costs.

-As of March 31, we have deferred revenue in relation to R&D stability and release testing programs.
+As of September 30, 2018, we have deferred revenue of \$57,000 in relation to Research and Development ("R&D") stability and release testing programs.